 I guess I’ve had enough.

-But just so you know, it’s British-Pakistanis that like to call us ‘Mirpuris’.
-‘Mirpur’ was the name of a District in the erstwhile State of Jammu & Kashmir, now split between India and Pakistan.
+It was British-Pakistanis that started the trend of calling us ‘the Mirpuris’.
+‘Mirpur’ was the name of a District in the erstwhile Kashmir State, now split between India and Pakistan.
 The ethnic peoples of Mirpur occupy a vast cultural expanse that includes many regions in mainland Pakistan, “Azad” Jammu & Kashmir and Indian-administered-Kashmir.
 The same people that live in Mirpur also live in Attock, Rawalpindi, Jhelum, Abbottobad, Haripur and Mansehra, all of which are areas in Northern Pakistan beyond the Indo-Gangetic Plains.
 On the Indian side Rajouri, Poonch, Uri and Karnah all come to mind.
 They speak related ‘Himalayan’ dialects of the same language and share the same ‘hill-mountain’ culture.
 I doubt mainland Pakistanis in Britain will be attuned to these ethnic ‘facts’

 That’s just the nature of apocryphal ‘facts’.